AnonymerNiklasistanonym/IliasBuddyDesktop/docs/docs/other-git-hooks.md

 # Create documentation
 npm run docs

-# Move documentation to custom place
+# Move documentation to custom place (documentation repository)
 rm -r ../IliasBuddyDesktopDocs/*
 cp -r ./docs/site/* ../IliasBuddyDesktopDocs/

+# Instantly commit updated documentation and push
+cd ../IliasBuddyDesktopDocs/
+git add .
+git commit -S -m "Updated to latest master" git push
 ```

 !!! hint
     This example is used by the maintainer of this repository to automatically update the documentation.
+    Do not forget that you need to `git push` the initial commit.
+    The documentation is only pushed because there is sadly no `post-push` hook in Git.